abodnar/treasurybonds/README.md

 * Node 11+
 * A Treasury Direct account and corresponding conversion account
-* Chrome (only supported browser at the moment)
-  * Must not be clearing cookies on exit
-  * Must have previously logged into Treasury Direct and saved the browser during OTP validation
 * A CSV file with your bonds.
 Currently only supports Savings Bond wizard format

 ## Setup